Liberalism, Progressivism and the Internet

 Several New Orleans residents, displaced by the storm, lobbied the city to offer municipally-funded wireless access, both as a means to expedite recovery through citizen communication with city agencies and to spur economic redevelopment.
 Yet, in early December, it was reported in the Washington Post that “[h]ours after New Orleans officials announced ... that they would deploy a city-owned, wireless Internet network in the wake of Hurricane Katrina, regional phone giant BellSouth Corp. withdrew an offer to donate one of its damaged buildings that would have housed new police headquarters.”[2]
 Of course, BellSouth’s response is consistent with what we’ve seen in Philadelphia, San Francisco and elsewhere – concentrations of private power using the state to advance their interests at the expense of the masses.
 They argue, consistent with liberalism and the Court’s jurisprudence, that municipalities funding wireless networks is tantamount to taxpayer-funded competition [and of course we can’t ever put the interests of the laity above those of the wealthy!].
 And of course, in the spirit of liberalism, some states have enacted laws prohibiting city-funded wireless networks.
 Progressivism works differently, however.
 It is not limited to the boundaries imposed by those in power; it seeks to expose and usurp them a spirit similar to Alexander Meiklejohn’s theory of the “fourth branch of government” – the sovereign people.
 Progressive-minded individuals and groups must recognize their opportunity to do more, to not succumb to the powerful and influential - even if it means establishing “pringles-antenna” based networks around the city![3]

 The second incident in New Orleans that bears on the liberalism-progressivism distinction has to do with a suit filed against the city by local progressive attorneys.
 The city had sought to bulldoze 5,500 homes, purportedly those worst hit in the lower 9th Ward section of the city, without any notice to the displaced homeowners, on the ground that the buildings, or the remaining debris, were a public nuisance.
 This was a very questionable motivation.[4]
 It is more likely that the city wanted the precedent set for its authority to undercut the Fifth and Fourteenth Amendment due process guarantees under the guise of a state emergency, in part to satisfy local and regional commercial entities who had expressed interest in developing the land unencumbered by eminent domain legal wranglings.
 But here, at least to my most recent knowledge, progressivism and the Internet won out.
 The student volunteers mobilized and were able to help secure an injunction against the city’s planned actions and also to use web-based databases to locate the titles to many of the challenged properties and then locate and contact many of the property-owners to notify them of the city’s plans.
 We’ll have to see how this ultimately plays out, but what is clear is that mobilization of progressive forces can be accomplished through the Internet and the Internet can be instrumental in advancing progressive agendas.
+To be sure, the Internet is not a political-socioeconomic panacea; but it can be - and from my perspective ought to be - an important cog in the wheel of progressive revolution.

 [1] See photos at: http://tinyurl.com/akdwx.